confidential-containers/confidential-containers/CONTRIBUTING.md

 - [x] Ensure [`golangci-lint`](https://github.com/golangci/golangci-lint) is
 current or has not been previously installed (the static check scripts will install it if necessary).
-Changing the linters used or the Kata Containers code base can produce spurious errors that do not fail inside the CI systems.
+Changing the linters can produce spurious errors that do not fail inside the CI systems.

 ### Fix failed static checks after submitting PRs